A rank-two relaxed parallel splitting version of the augmented Lagrangian method with step size in (0,2) for separable convex programming: Convergence

 Recall the notations in \eqref{VI-S}, \eqref{Xi-notation}, \eqref{Xi-notation1}, and the matrix $\mathcal{Q}$ defined in \eqref{Matrix-QS}.
 The assertion of this lemma follows immediately. \end{proof}

 Recall the matrices $\mathcal{H}$ and $\mathcal{M}$ defined in \eqref{Matrix-M}.
 It holds that

-The following theorem shows the contraction property of the sequence $\{\xi^k\}$. \begin{theorem} Let $\{\xi^{k}\}$ be the sequence generated by the proposed new algorithm \eqref{Rank2M} with $\alpha\in(0,2)$ for \eqref{A-Problem-M}, and $\tilde{w}^k$ be the output of the parallel splitting ALM step \eqref{Pall-XL}.
+The following theorem shows the contraction property of the sequence $\{\xi^k\}$. \begin{theorem} Let $\xi$ and $\Xi^\ast$ be defined in \eqref{Xi-notation} and \eqref{Xi-notation1}, respectively, and $\{\xi^{k}\}$ be the sequence generated by the proposed new algorithm \eqref{Rank2M} with $\alpha\in(0,2)$ for \eqref{A-Problem-M}, and $\tilde{w}^k$ be the output of the parallel splitting ALM step \eqref{Pall-XL}.
 Then, we have

 and

 where $\mathcal{D}$ and $\mathcal{H}$ are the matrices defined in \eqref{Matrix-QS} and \eqref{Matrix-M}, respectively. \end{theorem} \begin{proof} It follows from \eqref{Skew-S} that \eqref{Prediction-w} is equivalent to